nixworks/public/news/2013/12/4/northern-mali-a-mass-grave-is-discovered-near-bamako-holding-the-remains-of-21-loyalist-soldiers-said-to-have-gone-missing-last-year-durin.md

 ### [2013-12-4](/news/2013/12/4/index.md)

-# Northern Mali:.
-A mass grave is discovered near Bamako holding the remains of 21 loyalist soldiers said to have gone missing last year during Mali's coup.
+# Northern Mali:: A mass grave is discovered near Bamako holding the remains of 21 loyalist soldiers said to have gone missing last year during Mali's coup.

 Twenty-one skulls believed to be the remains of soldiers loyal to ousted former president Amadou Toumani Toure.